shtnsl/math-sdk/docs/index.md

 ### Powered by **CarrotRGS**

 Welcome to the Zuck-Engine!
-Your one-stop-shop for slots.
+Your one-stop-shop for spectacular slots.

-## Directory
+## Directory Structure
     src/
         calculations/ # Board and Symbol setup, various win-type game logic config/ # Creates configuration files required by the RGS, frontend and optimization algorithm